-Each day, I would take between 15-50 guests into the field on a little truck and with a driver in the cab and me posted on the back hay-rack ride style.
+Each day, I would take between 10-50 guests into the field on a little truck and with a driver in the cab and me posted on the back hay-rack ride style.

-My goal internal was to create the ultimate ‘zen space’.
-At the time, I was an active yoga practitioner and I planned to use everything I'd learned in classes to create this calm, loving atmosphere on the back of my dusty off-road vehicle.
+As an active yoga practitioner, I planned to use everything I'd learned to create this calm, loving atmosphere on the back of my dusty off-road vehicle.

-Thus, I had to develop a loving and trusting relationship, at the very least, with a few of the animals.
+To do this, I had to develop a loving and trusting relationship, at the very least, with a few of the animals.
 Just as in any relationship built on trust and love, I needed to grow my ability to interpret what they needed to feel comfortable, safe and supported.

 Have you ascribed personalities to your pets?
 Those personalities are communicated to you in behavior, but also in thoughtform.
-Your pets relay message to you, whether you are aware of it or not.
+Your pets relay a message to you, whether you are aware of it or not.
 It's how they convince you to buy them new toys when they already have about 1,000 of them.

-Do you feel like you connect better with animals that with people?
+Do you feel like you connect better with animals than with people?
 In some cases, language can be a barrier - because we use it to hide and pretend about how we really feel.
 Psychic and intuitive connections with animals are real and truthful connections.
 As are our connections with loved ones on the Other Side.

 1. Start connecting with animals you know

-Even if all you do is greet your cat good morning and lovingly offer her breakfast, this is a start at communicating and you can expand from here.
+Even if all you do is greet your cat good morning and lovingly offer her breakfast, this is a start at communicating externally and you can expand from here.

 2. Listen when you talk to them

 When you speak to your animal friend, whether quietly inside your mind or out loud shamelessly (like me) - wait.
-Give them a chance to ‘reply’.
+Give them a chance to ‘reply.’
 If you were having a chat with a human, at some point, you’d have a break in your side of the conversation and give them a chance to say something.
 Offer the same opportunity to your animal friends.

 Wait for a response.
-It will be internally heard, so you’ll be looking for a ‘thought’ or a word to pop into your head.
+It will be internally heard, so you’ll be looking for a thought or a word to pop into your head.
 In some cases, you’ll be expecting an image to be received.
 Each of us has a different way of receiving, sending and interpreting information - hearing, knowing, feeling or seeing.
 You’re strongest in at least one of these areas and connect with others primarily on this level.

 3. Respond appropriately to what you hear

 When chatting with a friend, if he or she were to send you a message, no matter what it was, you would respond appropriately.
 You might honor their request, provide insight, tell them you are busy right now or add something to their remark.
 Do this with what you ‘get’ from your animal friend.
-Respond and reply.

 4. Start bridging the gap with other animals

 As you begin to notice other animals and acknowledge them as equals, you’ll start to notice that they notice you back.
 From here, you can begin the conversation.
-Think of it as asking someone on a first date, you might make yourself more ‘available’ in the presence of your crush before simply asking for their number!
+Think of it as asking someone on a first date, you might make yourself more ‘available’ in the presence of your crush before simply asking for their number.
 Make yourself more available.
 Be around more.
 Say hello.
 Start noticing them.

-The less you mentally ‘try’, the more you generally, receive.
+The less you mentally try, the more you generally, receive.